8 Must-Visit Flower Festivals around Tokyo in Summer!

 Zama Sunflower Festival (座間のひまわりまつり) is annual flower festival held at Zama City, Kanagawa Prefecture.
 Zama City can be accessed by Odakyu Line which runs from Shinjuku Station and it takes about 1 hour.
-The event is held twice during summer (July and August) at two different sites: Kurihara and Zama venues both situated in Zama City.
-The field is bigger at Zama venue where over 550,000 Sunflowers flourish.
+The event is held in mid August at Zama venues, featuring over 550,000 Sunflowers flourish.

 Check out more beautiful flowers in Japan for spring and autumn!